How we'd make it better: Microsoft Teams

 - The search results should then behave similarly to the ‘Find’ feature in your Chrome web browser, whereby the words you’re looking to find are highlighted in yellow, and the scroll bar indicates all places within the chat where the word can also be found.

-Chat Filter
+Chat filter

 After several months of chatting back and forth within a given group chat, the number of messages can really pile up.
 Sometimes, you just want to filter down the messages to those within a certain date range or from a certain user, and right now, there is no good way to do this.